Skip to content

 Examples of activities include producing their own radio shows, Vinnies Winter Appeals and Christmas Appeals, Winter Sleep-outs, visits from guest speakers and politicians, writing songs, making short films, cupcake stalls, raffles, local Vinnies store visits, fashion parades, breakfast mornings, friendship seat for the school playground, sending shoe boxes to children overseas for Christmas, busking days, raising money for foster families.

-The St Paul’s school chaplain facilitates a range of social skills programs that address a range of needs:
+We also facilitate a range of social skills programs that address a range of needs:

 Programs are delivered from small groups up to whole-class programs and often co-facilitated with the school counsellor.